 - One-time purchase of a computer for educational use

-- One-time cost of professional licensure required for student’s major
+- Cost of professional licensure required for student’s major

 How to Apply for Professional Judgement

 If you meet one of the significant changes outlined in the Change to Expected Family Contribution (EFC) or the Change to Cost of Attendance (COA) sections above, simply contact our office.

 Applying for Financial Aid

 SPCC School Code is: 007985

 The FAFSA opens October 1 of each year and closes June 30.
 For the 2023-2024 FAFSA, the opening date is October 1, 2022 and the academic year will close on June 30, 2024.

 - The FAFSA will be processed by the Financial Aid office within 5 business days.
 An email notification will be sent to the student once the application is received.
 Additional documentation may be required to complete your financial aid file.

 Net Price Calculator – In accordance with the Higher Education Opportunity Act of 2008 (HEOA), by October 29, 2011, each postsecondary institution that participates in Title IV federal student aid programs must post a net price calculator on its website that uses institutional data to provide estimated net price information to current and prospective students and their families based on a student’s individual circumstances.